 Find a Faculty Mentor

-Some students start the UROC process with their own research idea, but many students find a Faculty Mentor first and then select their topic from ideas suggested by the Mentor.
+Some students start the CSR/CW process with their own research idea, but many students find a Faculty Mentor first and then select their topic from ideas suggested by the Mentor.
 While some, especially first-year students, consider finding a Mentor difficult, it's not actually that bad.
-Talking one-on-one with a professor may seem a bit weird, but remember almost every professor was once a college freshman!
+Faculty members are eager to work with students interested in research and creative works.

 Write a Proposal

-Whether you initiate your research idea or get suggestions from your Mentor, you need to write a Research Proposal.
-The proposal describes your project – what you are trying to study or create, why your proposed work has intellectual merit, how you are going to carry out your study or creative activity, what might be the broader impacts of your work.
+Whether you initiate your research idea or creative work, or get suggestions from your Mentor, you need to write a proposal.
+The proposal describes your project – what you are trying to study or create, why your proposed work has intellectual or creative merit, how you are going to carry out your study or creative activity, what might be the broader impacts of your work.

 Check Out Special Requirements

 All research and creative activities at the University of Minnesota Crookston are subject to federal and state laws and regulations.
 If your research or creative activity involves human subjects; live animals; ionizing radiation; recombinant DNA, biological toxins or infective agents; highly toxic chemicals; biologically hazardous agents; and/or potent human or animal carcinogens, you will need to obtain approvals for appropriate mitigations before you begin your research.
 You should consult with yourFaculty Mentor regarding University and other regulations relevant to your project.

 - Full-time students are eligible for UROC.

 - Students must successfully complete one funded research proposal before submitting